spatra1031/personal_projects/ai_projects/parking_lot_monitoring/readme.md

 Bound each parking spot’s status (empty/occupied) to GIS attributes Enabled real-time visualization on ArcGIS Online

-Although the location is not exactly the same as shown in the video since it was difficult to get the exact coordinates of the parking lot, a testing location was selected for proof of concept.
+Since obtaining the exact coordinates of the parking lot was challenging, a testing location was chosen as a proof of concept.

 ![gis](images/gis.png)